MicroFocus/octane-collection-tool/test-result-collection-tool/src/main/assemblies/readme.txt

 To avoid this, run the tool with both --workspace and --build-context-server-id, so that the pipeline is resolved unambiguously for a specific CI server instance and workspace.
-Remember that these two parameters must be used together: if --build-context-server-id is provided, --workspace is required as well, and if one is omitted, both must be omitted (see Example 9).
+For test injection associated to a build context, these two parameters must be used together: if --build-context-server-id is provided, --workspace is required as well, and if you want to target all matching workspaces you must omit both of them (see Example 8).
+For regular test-result push without build-context parameters, --workspace can still be provided on its own (see Example 1).

 Supported test result formats
 -----------------------------